crj0139/seqpresser/README.md

 		1	><read_id> strand=<+/->, start=<start_coords>, end=<end_coords>
 ```

-This will create a BED file with alignment information in it, a set of reads (in .fasta format), and will generate a .fasta file with alignment coordinates stapled to the headers.
+This will create a set of reads (in .fasta format) with alignment coordinates stapled to the headers.